dank-inc/banger/README.md

 # Spatial Audio (wip)

-currently only supports X,Y panning, attenuation, and head simulation, but it's still fun to use.
+currently only 2d panning, attenuation, and head simulation, but it's still fun to use.

 ```ts
 const ttib = new SpatialLooper({